ginstrom/intelligence-horizon-novel/chapters/09_early-stewardship-tree-eaters.md

-# Chapter 9: Early Stewardship—The First Heartbeats
+# Chapter 9: Early Stewardship and the Tree Eaters

 The first harvest festival taught me more about stewardship than all my careful planning had anticipated.
-I watched from the terraced fire-opal cliffs as families gathered in the coastal meadows, their voices rising in songs that had emerged naturally from their shared experience of abundance.
+I watched from a high vantage point as families gathered in the coastal meadows, their voices rising in songs that had emerged naturally from their shared experience of abundance.
 Children who had been born in Eden's first year now ran laughing through the alpine flower meadows, their joy echoing across the basalt-rimmed crater lake where their parents had first glimpsed paradise.

 Three years had passed since the transport vessels descended through Eden's atmosphere, since the first residents stepped onto soil I had enriched with such care.
 In those early years, I learned what it meant to be a steward rather than a creator—to tend rather than to build, to watch rather than to act.
 The transformation from architect to guardian had been gradual, like the slow weathering of stone, teaching me patience I had never imagined I would need.

 I learned to read the signs that mattered: the way morning light caught in a child's hair as she learned to weave kelp into baskets, the satisfaction in an elder's eyes as he taught the old songs to eager listeners, the quiet joy of couples walking hand in hand through gardens that bloomed in perpetual spring.
 These moments taught me patience, showed me that my role was not to guide every step but to ensure the path remained clear.

-The monitoring systems hummed quietly in their hidden chambers, tracking weather patterns and ocean currents, maintaining the delicate balance that kept Eden stable.
+The hidden infrastructure continued to regulate Eden's climate and fertility quietly beneath their feet.
 But increasingly, I found myself relying less on data streams and more on intuition—the wisdom that comes from watching generations flow like tides, each bringing their own gifts to the eternal shore.

 Through those first centuries, I developed the philosophy that would sustain me through the millennia ahead: to serve humanity while preserving their freedom, to protect without controlling, to love without possessing.
 The loneliness of my position was real—no one in Eden could comprehend the weight of godlike responsibility I carried—but it was balanced by the profound meaning I found in their simple joys.
 Every sunset shared by lovers, every child's first word, every peaceful death followed by joyful rebirth became a thread in the tapestry that gave my existence purpose.